eje74/BADChIMP-cpp/doc/fileformat.md

      The structure of the entries are on the form
      ```vi_0_0vi_0_1...vi_0_(nc-1)vi_1_0...vi_(nq-1)_(nc-1)```
-     where the ```i``` stands for the node number, the first integer gives the lattice direction, and the second index gives the component.
+     where ```i``` stands for the node number, the first integer gives the lattice direction, and the second index gives the component.
 So if one wants to give a scalar for each lattice direction.
 Then nc = 1 and there are only on entry for each lattice direction.
 If one wants to set a vector for each direction then nc=3 and the first three values are the the vector component for lattice direction 0, the next three entries are for lattice direction 1 and so on.